FloskelSalomon/quapos/README.md

 The provided code analyses outer segments from light microscopy and electron microscopy images.

 ### Light Microscopy Analysis (QuaPOS-LM)
 The provided python code intends to analyse outer segments (OS) from fluorescent light microscopy images.
 Analysis was carried out in Python 3.9.
-The provided python code is structured in 4 different folders.
-- Folder `01-training-and-validation` contains different scripts which were used to train a random forest pixel classifier.
-- Folder `02-feature-extraction` (subdivided into 01-wt, and 02-cpfl) contains different scripts which were used for the feature extraction from the LM images and their respective postprocessing.
-According notebooks generate different data tables and save them respectively in the folder measurements.
-- Folder `03-plots-and-statistics` and folder `04-microscopy-images` (subdivided into 01-wt, and 02-cpfl respectively) contain different scripts which were used to quantify measured features upon extraction and create the respective plots and images.
-According notebooks generate plots, heatmaps, and microscopy masks which are saved respectively under the folder plots-and-images.
+The provided python code generates a random forest classifier from S-opsin stained retinal sections and enables their analysis.
+Afterwards the random forest classifier is used to extract different features to analyse two datasets.
+First, postnatal development of outer segments is analysed.
+Second, OS degeneration is analysed in a mutant model called Cpfl1.
+The provided python codes extract different shape, size, and intensity parameters and compute different plots and statistics out of them.

 - authors: Florian Salomon, Robert Haase
 - Institute: Center for Regenerative Therapies Dresden (CRTD), Technische Universität Dresden, Dresden, Germany